 Let’s be clear… that is not even remotely what is being discussed here.
 We’re not talking about enabling abuse, overlooking anything, minimizing, or in any way suggesting that a person cannot heal unless they offer to forgive.

 What we are talking about is cultural relativism.
 What we are talking about is narcissism in modern culture as toxic thinking patterns that are taught to children by narcissistic parents.
-We’re talking about narcissism that is nurtured in otherwise functionally capable, empathetic human beings who engage in habits because everyone else does without giving them close examination.
+We’re talking about narcissism that is nurtured in otherwise functionally capable, empathetic human beings who engage in habits because everyone else does without giving them a close examination.

 We’re talking about kids who eat meat or hamburgers at McDonald’s because those are the food products provided to them — not because they went to a slaughterhouse and thought everything was okay about how farmers were treating cattle or that they truly felt like grabbing a happy cow standing in a field and running over to take a big ole’ bite out of one of them.